bretth/nose2django/README.md

 	[django-runner]
 	always-on = True

+    # optional settings
     settings = yourproject.settings
     configuration = YourTestConfiguration

-You can optionally set the `settings` and `configuration` to a DJANGO_SETTINGS_MODULE and DJANGO_CONFIGURATION.
+You can optionally set the `settings` and `configuration` to a django settings module and a django-configurations configuration.
 It takes precedence over any existing environment DJANGO_SETTINGS_MODULE.

 Usage
 --------